 Proposals for improved survivor access to records are expected to be considered by Ministers in December 2022.

 The Royal Commission recommended the Crown and relevant faith-based organisations should publicly acknowledge and apologise for the tūkino, or abuse, inflicted and suffered after it has delivered its final report in June 2023.
 It also recommended some groups, including Māori who were over-represented in State care, should also receive specific apologies.

-The Government has asked the Crown Response Unit to start working on Crown apologies later this year.
+The Crown Response Unit has started working on Crown apologies and is involving:

 Further recommendations relating to apologies may be made by the Royal Commission, and these will all be carefully considered.